ogarciarevett/monkey-updater/README.md

 # monkey-uploader
-Nodejs mandrill template uploader ( only with API key and built templates )
+Nodejs mandrill template uploader ( you only needs an API key from mailchimp )

 ![alt text][logo]